 Named after former Harvard hockey player Alec Bright '19, the Bright Hockey Center seats nearly 2,800 people, up more than 800 from Watson's old capacity.
 There is additional space for some 500 standees.
 Long-time Harvard coach Bill Cleary chose to lengthen the playing surface by five feet to emphasize the skating game he favored.
 The skating surface is now 204 feet by 87 feet.

 In the arena proper, the walls paint a pictoral history of the more than 100 years of the Crimson's proud hockey tradition.
-In addition to photos of each Harvard team dating back to the inception of both the men's and women's programs, there are photos of each of Harvard's All-American Hockey players; a trophy case proudly displaying Tournament trophies.
+In addition to photos of each Harvard team dating back to the inception of both the men's and women's programs, the renovations that took place between 2013-14 provided an opportunity for Harvard to showcase its lengthy and historic history on the ice.
+Wall murals run from floor to ceiling along the expanded concourse, giving fans a history lesson on the history of Harvard hockey, including former home rinks, awards, Olympians, professional players and coaching recods.
+A trophy case proudly displaying Tournament trophies is integrated into the Boynton Lounge.
 Hanging from the ceiling at the west end of the arena is perhaps the most prominent statement in the entire building: side-by side banners commemorating the men's 1989 NCAA national championship and the women's AWCHA national championship in 1999.